nicaudinet/sunwall/README.md

  - `.api_key` - the API key for ipgeolocation.io, the service used for sunrise and sunset times
  - `.scene` - the current scene

-To run the scripts automatically, one can set up a simple systemd service and timer.
+To run the scripts automatically, one can set up a simple systemd service and timer in userland.
+[This blog post](https://ihaveabackup.net/2016/03/14/wallpaper-changer-with-systemd/) is what I followed to get this to work.
 For example, for the update script:

-*sunwell-update.service*
+**sunwell-update.service**
 ```
 [Unit]
 Description=Randomize wallpaper